Food Rx: Eating Right to Stay Healthy

 What's the best diet for good health?

 The fundamentals of a healthy diet are the same for three-year-olds, senior citizens, athletes, and couch jockeys.
 And not coincidentally, the dietary guidelines that are designed to prevent cancer and heart disease will also help you avoid obesity and type 2 diabetes.
-The U.S. Department of Agriculture, the American Heart Association, the American Diabetes Association, and the American Cancer Society all agree on these same strategies for healthy eating:
+According to the Dietary Guidelines for Americans, 2020-2025:

 - Go easy on the salt shaker.
 You should get no more than 2,300 mg -- or about a teaspoon -- of salt per day.
 In fact, in 2010, the American Heart Association reduced its recommended sodium intake to 1,500 mg per day.